-DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED Cordova Ranger Dis STRICT - U.S. FORE ST SERVICE Unit 6 Deer Moose Cordova District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer and moose.
+DELEGATION S NOT SPECIFIC ALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED Cordova Ranger Dis STRICT - U.S. FORE ST SERVICE Unit 6 Deer Moose Cordova District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer and moose, including any needed sex restrictions.
 Close Federal Public lands to the take of deer and moose by all users.
-Seward Ranger Dist RICT - U.S. FOREST r Service Unit 7 remainder within the Chugach NF Moose Seward District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for moose.
+Seward Ranger Dist RICT - U.S. FOREST Service Unit 7 remainder within the Chugach NF Moose Seward District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for moose.
 Close Federal Public lands to the take of moose by all users.
-IZEMBEK NATIONAL W ILDLIFE R EFUGE M A ANAGER Unit 9D Moose Close the season when 10 bulls are harvested.
-WRANGELL-ST. ELIAS NATIONAL PARK AI ND PRESERVE SUPERINTENDENT Unit 5B Moose Close the season when 25 antlered bulls have been taken.
+BLM ANCHORAGE FIE LD OFFICE MANAGI ER Unit 9C - Draining into the Naknek River from the north and Graveyard Creek and Coffee Creek Caribou Open and close the season, set harvest limit, including sex restrictions.
+IZEMBEK NATIONAL W ILDLIFE R EFUGE M A NAGER Unit 9D Moose Close the season when 10 bulls are harvested.
+Unit 9D Caribou Set quotas, harvest limits, sex restrictions, and any needed closures.
+WRANGELL-ST. ELIAS NATIONAL PARK AN ND PRESERVE SUPERINTENDENT Unit 5B Moose Close the season when 25 antlered bulls have been taken.
 Units 11 and 12 Moose Issue moose harvest permit to Batzulnetas Culture Camp.
 Unit 11 Moose Set season opening and closing dates and establish a harvest quota for the winter hunt in a portion of the unit.
 Unit 12 Caribou Open the season, announce the harvest quota, the number of permits and the reporting period, and close the season for the Chisana Caribou Herd.
-ALASKA PENINSULA B ECHAROF NATIONA LWILDLIFE REFUGE MANAGER Unit 9C remainder and Unit 9E Caribou Open and close the season, set quotas, and any permit requirements or conditions, for the May-be-announced season.
-BLM GLENNALLEN FI ELD OFFICE MANAG SER Unit 11 & portions of Unit 13 Moose Annually issue a permit to harvest 1 bull by the Tazlina/Chickaloon Culture Camp.
+Alaska Peninsula B ECHAROF NATIONAL Wildlife Refuge Manager Unit 9C remainder and Unit 9E Caribou Open and close the season, set quotas, and any permit requirements or conditions, for the may-be-announced season.
+BLM GLENNALLEN FI ELD OFFICE MANAG ER Unit 11 & portions of Unit 13 Moose Annually issue a permit to harvest 1 bull by the Tazlina/Chickaloon Culture Camp.
 Unit 13 Caribou Moose Issue permits to harvest 2 caribou and 1 bull moose by Hudson Lake Residential Treatment Camp.
 Unit 13 Caribou or Moose Issue permits to harvest either 2 caribou or 1 bull moose by Ahtna Heritage Foundation Group.
-KENAI NATIONAL WIL Kenai National Wildlife Refuge Manager Unit 15 within the Kenai NWR Moose Set harvest quotas, close, reopen or adjust seasons, and adjust harvest and possession limits to include antler restrictions; may also close Federal Public lands to the take of this species by all users
+Kenai National Wil Kenai National Wildlife Refuge Manager Unit 15 within the Kenai NWR Moose Set harvest quotas, close, reopen or adjust seasons, and adjust harvest and possession limits to include antler restrictions; may also close Federal Public lands to the take of this species by all users

-A indicates that additional management actions may be taken by the Federal in-season manager.
+A A indicates that additional management actions may be taken by the Federal in-season manager.
 If you are planning to hunt on Federal land, consult the Delegation of Authority Table beginning on page 146 for details.
 Calling the in-season manager is advisable as in-season closures can occur at any time and may not be reflected in this regulatory publication.